mahmoud-moursy/tuit/README.md

 ## The TUI lib for the no_std, no_alloc hard-mode Rust user!

 Tuit does not provide a complete suite of utilities to handle terminals.
-It can be considered the 'view' component of the
+It can be considered the 'view' component of the MVC architecture, since it only deals with the display of terminal objects.

-MVC architecture, since it only deals with the display of terminal objects.
+This means that, while the terminal objects may have nice features to handle their own state, you are the one ultimately in control of program logic.

 ### Virtual terminals